Giuseppe-Della-Corte/IESTAC/README.md

 # SST-Augmented-Audiobooks
 STT-Aligned-Audiobooks (Speech, Text, Textual Translation, Aligned Audiobooks) is a corpus of around 130 hours of English audio utterances aligned with their English source texts and their Italian textual translations.
+The multimodal corpus can be used to train English-Italian End-to-End Speech Translation models, English ASR models, or statistical MT models.

-A binary file containing 60561 triplets of parallel English audio, English text, and Italian textual translation is available at https://www.kaggle.com/giuseppedellacorte/stt-aligned-audiobooks-en-it
+A binary file containing 60561 triplets of parallel English audio, English text, and Italian textual translation is available at https://www.kaggle.com/giuseppedellacorte/stt-aligned-audiobooks-en-it.

+For more information on the methodology used in order to collect, gather, and align the data, please read:
+- to be added

+Numpy arrays containing 40-MFCC features extracted from the audio segments and aligned with the English transcription and the Italian textual translation are available at https://www.kaggle.com/giuseppedellacorte/stt-aligned-audiobooks-en-it.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]